clolsonus/covid-19/README.md

 ## Sept 9, 2020

-USA: 751 deaths/day, passed the 190k mark, predict 200k near Dept 22.
+USA: 751 deaths/day, passed the 190k mark, predict 200k near Sept 22.
 India is still slowly trending upwards.
 The fit for Peru is showing artifacts from the big step correction in their data a few weeks ago.
 UK, France, and Italy are down to single digit deaths per day, while